shiquanhu/RepData_PeerAssessment1/README.md

 Fork/clone the GitHub repository created for this assignment.
 You will submit this assignment by pushing your completed files into your forked repository on GitHub.
 The assignment submission will consist of the URL to your GitHub repository and the SHA-1 commit ID for your repository state.
 NOTE: The GitHub repository also contains the dataset for the assignment so you do not have to download the data separately.

+Data

+The data for this assignment can be downloaded from the course web site:

+Dataset: Activity monitoring data [52K]
+The variables included in this dataset are:

+steps: Number of steps taking in a 5-minute interval (missing values are coded as NA)

+date: The date on which the measurement was taken in YYYY-MM-DD format

+interval: Identifier for the 5-minute interval in which measurement was taken

+The dataset is stored in a comma-separated-value (CSV) file and there are a total of 17,568 observations in this dataset.